 - Termites love moist, dark areas with access to organic materials like wood, newspaper, and cellulose insulation.
-Keeping mulch, firewood, and other organic material away from the perimeter of your home and sealing any leaks quickly can go a long way towards keeping termites at bay.
+Keeping mulch, firewood, and other organic material away from the perimeter of your home and sealing any leaks quickly can go a long way toward keeping termites at bay.

 - Termites eat constantly, 24/7.
 There are no breaks between breakfast, lunch, and dinner in the termite world.

 - There are more than 2,000 different kinds of termites.
 Although there is a myriad of different kinds of termites, most of the termites found in the Cottage Hills, IL area are dry wood termites.